-nFnu 122m, nInu 122m, InwT 122m, InwC 122m, a large list of continua at selected wavelengths will be printed if the print continuum command is entered.
+$nFnu\ 122m$, $nInu\ 122m$, $InwT\ 122m$, $InwC\ 122m$, a large list of continua at selected wavelengths will be printed.
 These entries will not be included if the aperture command is in effect.
-The first is the sum of various continua at the wavelength, given as vF_v (see the print continuum and set nFnu commands in Part 1 for a discussion of what is included in the nFnu entry). nInu is the transmitted and reflected incident continuum.
+The first is the sum of various continua at the wavelength, given as vF_v (see the set nFnu command in Part 1 for a discussion of what is included in the nFnu entry). nInu is the transmitted and reflected incident continuum.
 InwT is the total reflected continuum.
 InwC is the reflected incident continuum.